coderjun/randori-plugin-intellij-wiki/Lesson-12:-Services-and-Parsers.md

 public var service:CommitterService;
 ```

-   In this case, I am showing property injection, however, in production, I generally choose constructor injection for anything that is absolutely required for a class to function properly.
+   This example is using property injection, however, in production constructor injection is preferred for anything that is absolutely required for a class to function properly.

 31. Empty the onRegister() method of all the existing code.